Idiopathic Intracranial Hypertension (Pseudotumor Cerebri)

 Are GLP-1 medications like Ozempic being used to treat IIH?

-GLP-1 receptor agonists are emerging as a promising treatment for IIH, with research showing they can reduce intracranial pressure through both weight loss and direct effects on CSF production.
-The IIH Pressure Trial showed significant reductions in headache days, and a large study of over 44,000 patients found better outcomes across multiple measures.
-However, they are not yet standard of care.
+GLP-1 receptor agonists are emerging as a promising treatment for IIH, with early evidence that they may reduce intracranial pressure through weight loss and direct effects on CSF production.
+The IIH Pressure Trial showed rapid intracranial-pressure reduction with exenatide, while headache results were encouraging but underpowered.
+A large 2025 observational study found better outcomes in matched GLP-1 users, but it cannot prove causation.
+These medications are not yet standard of care for IIH.
 Learn more in our comprehensive guide to GLP-1 medications and eye health.

 References